-The outlook for the world economy continues to be impacted by the global pandemic.
+The outlook for the world economy continues to be impacted by geopolitical and macroeconomic factors.
 The Directors have considered this in relation to the Bank's lending book and the level of provisions thereon.
 All loans continue to accrue interest with the interest being received in line with relevant agreements.
 The provision made by the Bank is based on agreed models which assesses the credit quality of the borrower to determine an expected credit loss over a period of 12 months.
 Recent valuations of collateral are obtained to assist in assessing credit ratings.
-The impact of ongoing events such as the COVID-19 pandemic on the ability of our clients to repay their loans in full at their contractual maturity dates appears to be limited.
-The Directors believe the level of provisions as at 31 December 2021 remains adequate given our approach to the calculation of provisions and the strategy of seeking repayment of the loans over the medium term.
+The impact of these ongoing factors on the ability of our clients to repay their loans in full at their contractual maturity dates appears to be limited.
+The Directors believe the level of provisions as at 31 December 2022 remains adequate given our approach to the calculation of provisions and the strategy of seeking repayment of the loans over the medium term.
 The Bank will continue to keep the level of provisions under review.